Probabilistic reconstruction of truncated particle trajectories on a closed surface: Simulation study

 \subsection{Experimental results}

-The connection procedure relies on the estimation of the characteristics of the dynamics: the speed, $\mathbf{v}$, the diffusion variance, $\mathbf{\Sigma}$, the arrival rate $\tau_{\alpha}$ and the death rate $\tau_d$, as these quantities are used in the calculation of the likelihood (Fig. \ref{fig:procedure}).
-In this section, we evaluated the impact of several combinations of parameters of the dynamics $(\mathbf{v}, \mathbf{\Sigma}, \tau_{\alpha}, \tau_d)$ and spatio-temporal sampling, $(l/l_u, T_S)$ (Appendix , Table \ref{TabImpact}) on the estimators and the accuracy of the reconstruction.
+The good performance of the connection procedure relies on the estimation of the characteristics of the dynamics: the speed, $\mathbf{v}$, the diffusion variance, $\mathbf{\Sigma}$, the arrival rate $\tau_{\alpha}$ and the death rate $\tau_d$, as these quantities are used in the calculation of the likelihood (Eq. \ref{eq:DecompArgMax}).
+Here we evaluated the impact of spatio-temporal sampling $(l/l_u, T_S)$ on the estimators and the impact of parameters of the dynamics $(\mathbf{v}, \mathbf{\Sigma}, \tau_{\alpha}, \tau_d)$ on the accuracy of the reconstruction.